newrelic/nr1-apdex-optimizer/.github/bug_report.md

 [TIP]:  # ( Include as many relevant details about your environment as possible. )

-* NR1 CLI version used:
-* Browser name and version:
+* ex: Browser name and version:
-* Operating System and version:
+* ex: Operating System and version:

 ## Additional context